espressif/esp-hosted/docs/MCU_based_host/Getting_started.md

 ```
 sudo arping 192.168.1.233
 ```
-Similarly for softAP mode, you would need to connect to Wifi from ESP, `INPUT_SOFTAP__SSID`.
+Similarly for softAP mode, you would need to connect to Wi-Fi from ESP, `INPUT_SOFTAP__SSID`.
 Trigger command,
 ```
 sudo arping 192.168.2.1
 ```